 DIRECTIONS: Clinton is located 12 miles NE of Macon, 1-½ miles SE of Gray, one block west off US Hwy 129.
 Click here for map.

-Come to Old Clinton and take a step back in time when re-enactors from the Southeast recreate the Battles of Sunshine Church, which took place in July of 1864, and Griswoldville, which took place in November of 1864 during Sherman’s March to the Sea.
+Come to Old Clinton and take a step back in time when re-enactors from the South and elsewhere recreate the Battle of Sunshine Church, which took place in July 1864, and the Battle of Griswoldville, which occurred in November 1864 during Sherman’s March to the Sea.
 (Battle at 2:05 each day)